typingtanuki/locomotive/README.md

    1. Wait for the red light on the LattePanda to stay on and the blue light blinking at regular interval
    1. Press the power button for a few seconds, until the blue light turns and stays on

-NOTE: It may take a while for the screen and LattePanda to finish their handshake.
+> **NOTE**: It may take a while for the screen and LattePanda to finish their handshake.

 In the meanwhile you may see: